AdobeDocs/express-add-ons-docs/src/pages/samples.md

 **Features Leveraged:**<br/>

-- [Import Content](./references/addonsdk/app-document.md) to add the image to the document when the gif is clicked.
+- [Import Content](./references/addonsdk/app-document.md) to add the QR Code image to the document when it's clicked.
-- [Drag and Drop](./references/addonsdk/addonsdk-app.md#enabledragtodocument) to support dragging and dropping images to the document.
+- [Drag and Drop](./references/addonsdk/addonsdk-app.md#enabledragtodocument) to support dragging and dropping QR Codes to the document.